Tagged: freedom of speech

 a-a) Passengers’ v. driver’s responsibility

 If a car passenger does not report to police after the incident (without good reason), he will be presumed to have supported the hit-and-run.
-What if they are all caught while still in the car?
-Obviously, a passenger cannot stop the driver without risking an accident, so if one passenger urges the driver to stop and the driver won’t listen, there is probably not much else the passenger could do; in this case, I think the passengers should not be presumed accomplices.
+What if they were caught by police while still in the car?
+Obviously, a passenger cannot stop the driver without risking an accident, so if one passenger urges the driver to stop and the driver won’t listen, there is probably not much else the passenger could do; in this case, the passengers should not be presumed accomplices.
 Passengers can stop a driver but there is always a risk of accident, as the driver is in control of the car.

 When actor Salman Khan’s chauffeur was found guilty of a hit-and-run while Salman, as passenger, got away with it, I assume the court had good reasons for a decision I find counterintuitive, because Salman was the boss, and the chauffeur his employee, so at first I would assume Salman gave his chauffeur the order to keep driving rather than the chauffeur took Salman “hostage.”
 But perhaps the chauffeur was so afraid of the consequences of the accident that he did not listen to his boss urging him to stop the car.
 Possibly.